niris/slides-web/README.md

 - New standards (fetch, querySelector, ES6)
 - Legacy increase (PHP5, Jquery...)

-=> Let's focus on what's good/bad for the web devs
+### What's good👍/bad👎 for the web devs ...
 ---

-# 👎 Web became App wannabe
+# 👎 Web want to be an native app
 - Data Fetching (animation + transition + async)
 - Pre-load **all pages** and handle their **routing**
 - A lot of new code (but JS/CSS don't scale)